JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Entering

-- 2-in-6 chance the ceiling collapses dealing 1d6 damage to all within (DEX save to take half damage).
+- 2-in-6 chance the ceiling collapses dealing 1d6 damage to all within (AGL save to take half damage).

 ### Location 46